-R1CC and R9CC are collaborating with the Departments of Education in Maine, Massachusetts, New Hampshire, Vermont, Illinois, and Iowa to create a community of practice (CoP) that will support districts in assessing the quality of remote or hybrid teaching models.
+R1CC and R9CC collaborated with the Departments of Education in Maine, Massachusetts, New Hampshire, Vermont, Illinois, and Iowa to create a community of practice (CoP) that will support districts in assessing the quality of remote or hybrid teaching models.
 Ensuring that students participating in a remote learning setting receive the same rigorous academic instruction and social-emotional support as students attending school in person is important.
 Moving school systems to a remote learning environment is not just a technical problem.
 It is a pedagogical and instructional challenge.
 Teaching online requires specialized skill sets including understanding of how to conduct classes in a virtual environment, how to best share content, how to monitor student progress, and more.
 Teachers in this situation are most likely starting from the basics, learning the tools as well as how to manage and teach in an online classroom.

 The CoP will consider implementing a similar process for other constructs critical to remote and hybrid learning including measures of student and educator mental health, food access, wraparound services, educator evaluation, and subgroups of students such as students with disabilities and ELs.

 Learn more about this work in a recent blog from our partner, Region 9 Comprehensive Center.